ManBehindMooN/kodi_plugin_video_srgssr_ch_replay/README.md

 Now copy the consumer key and secret to Kodi add-on settings. *Just to let you know.
 Kodi supports remote apps for Android and iOS and makes it easier for some setups to enter text.*

 Ready to go you are! ~Yoda

+...unless you want to enable the optional subtitles...

+### Register for subtitles API (optional)

+Go to "My Apps" and press "ADD A NEW APP".
+Yep, the blue on again.

+Then put in
+> subtitles_unofficial_srgssr_replay

+> https[]()://kodi.tv/addons/matrix/plugin.video.srgssr_ch_replay

+and chose
+ * SRGSSR-Play-Subtitles

+and press "Create App".

+Now copy the consumer key and secret for the subtitles to Kodi add-on settings.

 ## Installation